SvOlli/sorbus/doc/monitors.md

 | storage | save to/load from CP/M-fs           | not supported                     |
 | IRQ     | handled via kernel to check for BRK | passed almost directly to monitor |
 | banking | bank shadow register used           | bank shadow register ignored      |

+If the bank register is set to $00, then using "G" command will copy the BIOS from ROM to RAM in process.
+Without it the code for executing would not work.

 WozMon
 ------